LagoLunatic/dsvrandom/README.md

 ### Only OoE?

 Rewriting the logic for one game has been a nontrivial amount of effort, so I don't see myself doing it for the other DSVanias.
 I don't think my knowledge of those games is as strong as for OoE, so I'm not sure I could trust myself to balance it the way I'd want, either.
 If someone else wants to make the item/location/logic databases, then maybe.
 That's honestly most of the work.

+That said, I've kept the base randomizer code mostly intact, so it should still work for the other two DSvanias, but I've done very little testing on that so I can't guarantee it.
+Once map randomization functionality is restored I will have less interest in keeping support for the base version updated, but we'll see what happens.